henry2004y/FVMHD-Dante/README.md

 Main
 ```

-All the parameters are set in 'Parameters.m'.
-The initial condition setup needs to be improved, so that we don't need to modify inside State.m to switch between Riemann problems and custom tests.
+All the parameters are set in [`Parameters.m`](src/Parameters.m).
+The initial condition setup needs to be improved, so that we don't need to modify inside [`State.m`](src/State.m) to switch between Riemann problems and custom tests.

 Note that moments instead of velocities are stored in state_GV.
 I may need to change the index (Ux_,Uy_,Uz_) to (RhoUx_,RhoUy_,RhoUz_) for clarification.
 Also, there are no DivB control besides the eight-wave scheme.
+General Lagrange multiplier is for sure something to try.

 GPU-enabled part is easily implemented in Matlab.
-For 100000 cells in 1D, this gives roughly 10 times speedup.
+For 100,000 cells in 1D, this gives roughly 10 times speedup using GTX1080 compared with 4 core intel i7 6700k.

 This code has been completely rewritten in Julia at [DanteJulia](https://github.com/henry2004y/DanteJulia).
 Future versions will be maintained there.